Summarize this article with AI

 However, we shouldn’t conclude that a denser or thicker bone is a bad thing.
 The amount of weight contributed by bones is relatively small compared to other parts of the body.
 Additionally, having denser bones can have other health benefits, such as reducing the risk of fractures.

-Sometimes.
 For many people, as they get older, they lose bone density.
 For some people, when this occurs they may have physical limitations.
 For example, if a person is not able to engage in weight-bearing exercise, they may have difficulty maintaining muscle mass and engaging in other healthful activities.

-Does bone density impact overall health?
+How does bone density affect your overall health?

 A simple fall from a standing position can result in a hip fracture for an older person.
 Hip fractures are particularly serious and can lead to mobility loss and a loss of independence.